-Students shall work with their assigned dissertation supervisor through scheduled meetings to develop their approved Research Proposal into a 16,000 to 20,000 words dissertation for final submission and assessment.
+Students shall work with their assigned dissertation supervisor through scheduled meetings to develop their approved Research Proposal into a 15,000 words dissertation for final submission and assessment.
 During these meetings, students will receive feedback on how to improve their work and as well as to orally present their work.